Danoha/DateRange/README.md

 Note: all methods returning collection return new instance.
-That means calling `$coll->add($range)` twice on the same collection will create two instances on neither of them will contain both added ranges.
+That means calling `$coll->add($range)` twice on the same collection will create two instances and neither of them will contain both added ranges.

 - unwrap - get underlying date ranges in common format,